SAP/sprint/README.md

 This bash scripts runs on toy data.
 The script used for inference is the same as for local inference, with a different config files.
 For the example we use `$SPRINT_PATH/src/configs/aws_inference_config.yaml`.
 The data will be saved on the aws machine in the `aws-launcher-tmp` folder.
 The AWS machines need to be configured with the same environment as the local machine.

+*Expected runtime (MPC inference 2 parties)*: For RoBERTa-base, the expected runtime varies from 32 seconds in a LAN to 10 minutes in a WAN (e.g. Europe-US) on CPU (e.g. c6.xlarge AWS instance).
+GPU inference runtime varies from 20 seconds in a LAN to 10 minutes in a WAN (e.g. Europe-US) on NVIDIA A10G (on g5.xlarge AWS instance).
+Batched inference on GPU (with batch size equal to 32) is up to 1.7x faster than non-batched inference in a LAN and up to 1.9x faster in a WAN.

 ## Third-parties components